Hong Kong funds eye Singapore offices to dodge protest fallout

-HONG KONG (BLOOMBERG) - Hong Kong's protests are spurring more asset managers from the city to ask about opening offices in Singapore, according to consultants.
+HONG KONG • Hong Kong's protests are spurring more asset managers from the city to ask about opening offices in Singapore, according to consultants.

-While the unrest isn't the only factor, the development adds to signs that Singapore is picking up business in part due to the protests.
-The list includes a private equity gathering that's shifting to Singapore this year, family office advisers getting calls about clients looking into the logistics for moves and Hong Kong parents eyeing Singapore schools.
+While the unrest is not the only factor, the development adds to signs that Singapore is picking up business in part due to the protests.
+The list includes a private equity gathering that is moving to Singapore this year, family office advisers getting calls about clients looking into the logistics for moves, and Hong Kong parents eyeing Singapore schools.

-Global valuation and corporate finance advisor Duff & Phelps has seen a rise in applications from Hong Kong asset managers to open offices in Singapore and apply to do regulated business, according to Sin Yee Koh, director of compliance & regulatory consulting.
+Global valuation and corporate finance adviser Duff & Phelps has seen a rise in applications from Hong Kong asset managers to open offices in Singapore and apply to do regulated business, according to Ms Koh Sin Yee, director of compliance and regulatory consulting.

+"We have not seen a sudden surge of interest of this nature from one particular city except during the global financial crisis," said Mr Tan, who has almost two decades of specialised funds management practice in Singapore.

-Protests in Hong Kong have dragged on for more than six months, with violent clashes between the protesters and police fueling uncertainty over the city's future.
-Hong Kong's government forecasts that the economy contracted 1.3 per cent in 2019.
+Protests in Hong Kong have dragged on for over six months, with violent clashes between protesters and the police fuelling uncertainty over the city's future.
+Hong Kong's government forecasts that the economy contracted 1.3 per cent last year.
 Any acceleration in asset managers actually moving some of their business from Hong Kong could add to the economic woes.

 To be sure, many of the steps are preliminary and any actual shifts of business or staff to Singapore could require more time to acquire licences.
 And even before the protests, there had been interest in Singapore from funds in various cities for a variety of reasons, according to market watchers.

-"In the past half year, the total number of fund management companies licensed and registered by the MAS grew by almost 9 per cent from 820 as at 31 May 2019 to 892 as at 8 Jan 2020," a spokesperson for the Monetary Authority of Singapore said.
+"In the past half year, the total number of fund management companies licensed and registered by the MAS grew by almost 9 per cent from 820 as of May 31, 2019, to 892 as of Jan 8, 2020," a spokesman for the Monetary Authority of Singapore (MAS) said.
 This compared with 780 managers as of Dec 31, 2018, the spokesman added.

 CONTINGENCY PLANS